cs2340-group-39/project-1/README.md

 Setup:
     Have Python 3.11.
-    Create an environment with Conda or VirtualEnv.
+    Create an environment with Conda or VirtualEnv with `python -m venv venv .`.
     Activate the environment.
     In the base directory, run `pip install -r requirements.txt`.
     Change directory to the `food_app` folder, this is the base directory for the Django project.